Applications for permission to appeal

 - give such other directions as appear appropriate under rule 8.

-Consideration on paper
+Consideration on the documents(24)

 3.3.1 The Appeal Panel decides first whether an application for permission to appeal is admissible (that is, whether the Judicial Committee has jurisdiction to entertain an appeal).
 If the Appeal Panel determines that an application is inadmissible, it will refuse permission on that ground alone and not consider the content of the application.
 The Appeal Panel gives a reason for deciding that the application is inadmissible.